-Pre-Registration Trainee Pharmacy Technicians (PTPTs) are trained within the workplace and complete a 2 year training programme, commencing in September, of underpinning knowledge and NVQ assessment.
-We work with two education providers, Westminster Kingsway and Bradford Colleges who provide the training and qualification to enable you to register as a Pharmacy Technician with the GPhC.
+Pre-Registration Trainee Pharmacy Technicians (PTPTs) are trained within the workplace and complete a 2 year training programme, the Level 3 Diploma in the Principles and Practice for Pharmacy Technicians commencing in early 2020.
+This qualication will enable registration as a Pharmacy Technician with the GPhC.

 Benjamin Smith, APTUK/AAH Pre-Registration Trainee Pharmacy Technician of the Year

 2017 - East Kent Hospitals University NHS Foundation Trust has written some hints and tips that helped him on his way to completing his placement.

 Our current providers for our year 2 trainees are Bradford College offers a virtual classroom delivery and NVQ Assessment Centre approach whilst Westminster Kingsway College offers attendance at college and NVQ Assessment Centre.
 Your employer should inform you which college they use as part of the recruitment process.

 Your Training Placement